saikrishnakovuru/Angular-projects/cmp-databinding-start/README.md

 ## Local references in templates

 This is an alternate to {(ngModel)} where we can right away use the text entered in a field.
 However, we can use that inside the template not in the TS file.

+> Here in the below example we used localReferences using method

 ```html
     <label>Server Name</label>